-- 1. Start up your favorite web browser, which will display your selected homepage. - 2.
-Start up the Wireshark software.
+- 1. Start up your favorite Web browser, which will display your selected home page. - 2.
+Start Wireshark.
 You will initially see a window similar to that shown in Figure 2.
 Wireshark has not yet begun capturing packets. - 3.
 To begin packet capture, select the Capture pull down menu and select Interfaces.
 This will cause the "Wireshark: Capture Interfaces" window to be displayed, as shown in Figure 4.